Jaguar Conservation in Belize

 *Our work can also be supported through tourism like JWP’s that directly benefits local people and local wildlife conservation projects.

+Applications for our Journey to this extraordinary nation are now open and further details can be found here.
 The journey incorporates a 20% donation to the hosting NGOs involved.
 If you would like to learn more about Virginia Tech Jaguar Project’s work and how this journey will support them, please get in touch at [email protected] or via this link.

 At a Glance: Fundación